 The better the content and the more consistent you are with your content creation, the more likely people will find you through search engines.

-The more people you can help with through your content, the more will subscribe to your list.
+The more people you can help through your content, the more will subscribe to your list.
 The more subscribers you have, the more valuable your business becomes.

 Pro Tip: Once you have content for your niche, you can repurpose it to use on social media.
 You can create carousel posts on Instagram or LinkedIn; you can use them to pull out quotes to share on Twitter.